-10. Motoring convictions
+Motoring convictions

-10.1 Private hire drivers are professional drivers charged with the responsibility of carrying the public.
+2.21 Taxis and private hire drivers are professional drivers charged with the responsibility of carrying the public.
 Any motoring conviction demonstrates a lack of professionalism and will be considered seriously.
-It is accepted that offences can be committed unintentionally, and a single occurrence of a minor traffic offence would not prohibit the grant of a licence or may not result in action against an existing licence.
-Subsequent convictions reinforce the fact that the licensed driver does not take their professional responsibilities seriously and is therefore not a safe and suitable person to be granted or retain a licence.
+A single occurrence of a minor traffic offence may not prohibit the grant of a licence or result in action against an existing licence.
+Subsequent convictions suggest the fact that the licensee may not take their professional responsibilities seriously and may therefore not be a safe and suitable person to be granted or retain a licence.